 The hostels pathway aims to ensure that vulnerable and homeless people are actively supported to change behaviour, raise their aspirations, gain meaningful occupation and, most importantly, move from a state of homelessness and dependence to independent living and social inclusion.

 - levels or stages of change and progress

 - standard operational documents and plans

 - specialist support (including mental health, ex-offenders and substance misuse)

 Normally a person will start in assessment where support needs are assessed and the right service is identified.

-The person may move from there to a specialist support or progress place according to needs.
+The person may move from there to a specialist support or engaging support place according to needs.

-People who have been evicted or are at risk of eviction from pathway services may be placed in multiple exclusion beds where extra support is provided.
+People who have been evicted or are at risk of eviction from pathway services may be given multiple exclusion status where extra support is provided.

 Service users’ information and feedback